Arthur (TV presenter): TV career

 In 1992, he began a TV career with L'Émission impossible on TF1.
 The program, aired on Friday night at midnight, was stylistically a mix of talk show and provocative sketches in the style of Howard Stern.
-The show was a failure but introduced to the general public comedians such as Élie Semoun, Dieudonné M'bala M'bala, Laurent Violet and Alexandre Devoise.
+The show was a failure but introduced to the general public comedians such as Élie Semoun, Dieudonné, Laurent Violet and Alexandre Devoise.

 In 1994, he presented on France 2 Les Enfants de la télé, alongside Pierre Tchernia.
 On France 2, he also hosted in 1996, La Fureur du samedi soir, a karaoke program co-presented by Pascal Sevran.
 Later he exported these programs on TF1 at the same time as Les Enfants de la télé.
 He also co-hosted the Victoires de la Musique with Michel Drucker.

 Arthur then launched other entertainments on TF1, like Rêve d'un soir and 120 minutes de bonheur.
 The show CIA, co-hosted and co-produced in 2001 by Dominique Farrugia, was a failure.
 The program consisted of a series of humorous journalistic investigations.

 Arthur also produced other successful programs such as Exclusif on TF1 or La Grosse Émission on Comédie !, through his company named Case Productions, which he was co-owner with producer Stéphane Courbit, and which was later renamed ASP.

 In 2001, Arthur became vice president of Endemol France, created after the acquisition of ASP by Endemol.
 The company launched many TV reality shows in France.
 Endemol France bought many other production companies and Arthur sold his shares in Endemol in late 2006.

 Arthur continued to host Les Enfants de la Télé and other successful programs including TF1's À prendre ou à laisser, a local version of Deal or No Deal.
 He presented the 2007 NRJ Music Awards on 20 January 2007.
 His show was sponsored by NRJ Radio.